cbytensky/bloxroute/README.md

 * `name`: string, name of data entry.
 Only for `AddItem`, `RemoveItem` and `GetItem`;
 * *Message body*: string, contains value of data for `AddItem`.

-For optimization messages are sent, received and deleted in batches of 10 or less (maximum for SQS).
+Messages are sent, received and deleted in batches of 10 or less (SQS feature).

+When `AddItem` overwrites data, order is preserverd.

 Messages are processed by server in threads.
 Number of threads is defined by number of CPUs or by `NTHREADS` environment variable it it is set.